hannahsooah/blog/README.md

 install necessary dependencies with `bundle install`

-run `jekyll serve --livereload` in a terminal
+run `make` in a terminal

-the local version of the site should be up and running at [http://localhost:4000/](http://localhost:4000/)
+the local version of the site should be up and running at [http://localhost:4000/](http://localhost:4000/) run `make clean` to remove generated files

 ## things to add later (maybe sooner):